codefresh-io/docs.codefresh.io/_posts/2024-04-28-apr-release-notes.md

 ---
 ## Features & enhancements

+### General: More power to Global Search & Navigation

+We're excited to announce major enhancements adding to the power and ease of our Global Search & Navigation:

+* **Actions through Search**
+  Execute actions using search or keyboard shortcuts:
+  * Run a pipeline: Search to navigate to a specific pipeline and then press `R` and `N` to trigger that pipeline.
+  * Refresh an application: Search for the application you need, and press `R` and `F` to instantly refresh the application.
+  * Sync an application: Within an application, use `S` and `Y` shortcut keys to open the sync dialog.

+* **Quick navigation**

+App Proxy Logs: Dive straight into your GitOps Runtime logs.
+GitOps Runtime: Leap over to your runtimes page in a flash.
+GitOps Permissions: Head to your permissions page with a click.

+* **Integrated link to `app-proxy` logs**
+  We've introduced App-proxy logs as a new navigation item.
+You can now type `App-proxy logs` to access a list of GitOps Runtimes.
+From there, simply select a Runtime to view its app-proxy logs in the online terminal.
+* **GitOps Runtimes for admins**
+  Type `GitOps Runtimes` and click to go directly to the GitOps Runtimes page.
+* **GitOps Permissions for admins**
+  Type `GitOps Permissions` and click it to go directly to the Permissions page.

 ### Pipelines: Explore build relationships with Build Tree
 Introducing Build Tree for easy rendering of relationships between pipeline builds!
 Seamlessly visualize complex parent-child-sibling relationships within the context of your selected build, simplifying pipeline monitoring and management.